aparnaittekot/aparnaittekot.github.io/_posts/2023-10-28-functional-programming-in-java-examples.md

 ---
 title: Functional Interfaces in Java
+tagline: Examples for functional interfaces.
 categories: [Technology]
-tags: [coding, java, functional-programming, functional-interface]
+tags: [coding, java, functional-programming, functional-interface, technology]
 date: 2023-10-28 00:00:00 +0530
+name: Functional programming, Functional Interfaces
+type: BlogPosting
+last_modified_at: 2023-11-01 00:00:00 +0530
 ---

 Before moving to examples, do read the blog [Functional programming in Java - What and Why?](../functional-programming-in-java-what-and-why) to get more context on what is functional programming.